apaap/dfs-rule-search/README.md

 A collection of programs to find all the rules in which a pattern is an oscillator.
 Finds all isotropic two-state CA rules on the Moore neighbourhood in which the pattern of interest is an oscillator (within a fixed bounding box and maximum period).
 Uses a depth first search approach to exhaustively search the allowed rulespace.

-Original [http://conwaylife.com/forums/viewtopic.php?p=67136#p67136](two cell oscillator) search by Oscar Cunningham.
+Original [two cell oscillator](http://conwaylife.com/forums/viewtopic.php?p=67136#p67136) search by Oscar Cunningham.

 ## Adaptations: